1302-1318 E 12th Ave rezoning application

 I have read through the plans and transportation information and something is not clear to me - if there are plans to have retail space below the rental properties, how will you support that with parking/loading spaces for customers or suppliers?
 29 parking spaces for 33 apartments with one loading spot for a store doesn't seem sufficient to me, and there is currently no stopping on 12th or Knight/Clark for parking on the south and east sides of the street.
 Most small produce, grocery or drug stores would not want to move into this space without ample parking, and we already have more than enough cannabis stores in this neighbourhood.
 Finding street parking is already difficult in our neighbourhood.

-Neighbourhood family asked almost 2 years ago
+Neighbourhood family asked over 2 years ago

 This rezoning application will be reviewed by Engineering staff to determine if the proposed number of residential, visitor, commercial, and loading spaces meet the requirements of the Vancouver Parking By-law.
 While the ground-floor businesses will be local-serving, for those within walking or biking distance, staff recognize that providing sufficient on-site parking will also be essential.